MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-linux-app-service-mysql.md

 ### Set up autoscaling

-Finally, they set up automatic scaling for the app.
-This ensures that as agents use the app, the app instances increase and decrease according to business needs.
+Finally, they set up automatic scaling for the application.
+This ensures that as agents use the application, the application instances increase and decrease according to business needs.

-1. In App Service `APP-SRV-EUS2`, they open **Scale Unit**.
+1. In app service `APP-SRV-EUS2`, they open **Scale Unit**.
 2. They configure a new autoscale setting with a single rule that increases the instance count by one when the CPU percentage for the current instance is above 70% for 10 minutes.

     ![Autoscale](./media/contoso-migration-refactor-linux-app-service-mysql/autoscale1.png)

-3. They configure the same setting on `APP-SRV-CUS` to ensure that the same behavior applies if the app fails over to the secondary region.
+3. They configure the same setting on `APP-SRV-CUS` to ensure that the same behavior applies if the application fails over to the secondary region.
 The only difference is that they set the default instance to 1 since this is for failovers only.

    ![Autoscale](./media/contoso-migration-refactor-linux-app-service-mysql/autoscale2.png)

 ## Clean up after migration

-With migration complete, the osTicket app is refactored to running in an Azure App Service web app with continuous delivery using a private GitHub repo.
-The app's running in two regions for increased resilience.
+With migration complete, the osTicket application is refactored to running in an Azure App Service web app with continuous delivery using a private GitHub repo.
+The application runs in two regions for increased resilience.
 The osTicket database is running in Azure Database for MySQL after migration to the PaaS platform.

 For cleanup, Contoso needs to do the following: